 Jennifer Turner Long has been dancing for over 30 years.
 She danced competitively in the southeast and trained in Virginia, Ohio, Colorado, and Pennsylvania.
 She taught previously in Virginia and Colorado.
 She studied dance for the theatre at the University of Virginia and was a member of Musique and the Virginia Dance Company.
 She has a Bachelor’s of Arts degree from the University of Virginia and a Master’s of Arts degree in Education from Miami University in Oxford, Ohio.
 She is a member of Dance Educators of America, qualifying with honors in the Performing Arts.
 She was trained by Linda DeHart, and Ray and Cindy Hollingsworth.
 Jennifer continually studies and and has trained with Desmond Richardson, Finis Jung, Germaine Salsburg, among others.
 Jennifer has done a great deal of work in the community, choreographing for children’s theater, community performances, the Junior Miss Organization, and local high school musicals.
 She has held classes at The Studio for underprivileged children in temporary housing arrangements, brought dance to kids of our honorable service men and women, as well as residents of the Ronald McDonald House.
 Recently she was awarded a scholarship for excellence in leadership by The Pulse two years in a row.

 Ms. Stacey is originally from Brockport, NY.
 She trained at the Draper Center for Dance Education under the direction of Timothy Draper.
 Stacey graduated Summa Cum Laude from SUNY Brockport with a Bachelor of Science in Dance.
 While at Brockport she danced in many faculty and student performances.
 Stacey received a full scholarship to the Limon Summer Intensive in 2003.
 She has also attended the Florida Dance Festival, Joffrey Ballet School’s summer intensive, Joffrey Midwest Workshop, and two summers at Walnut Hill School for the Arts.
 After graduating from SUNY Brockport she moved to New York City to pursue dance.
 Stacey has performed choreography in New York by Jennifer DeBritton, Leanne Schmidt, Becca Rozell and Amanda Selwyn.
 She has shown her own choreography in DC, Baltimore and New York City.
 While living in Baltimore, Stacey danced with Dissonance Dance Theatre, Jane Franklin Dance, The Collective, Next Reflex, and Nellie Rainwater.
 In November 2007, Stacey premiered her first independent dance concert, “Between the Numbers” at The Patterson Theatre in Baltimore, MD.
 In 2009 she showed her work at the Patterson Theatre in “Singing the Body Electric”.
 Stacey was also a dance instructor in Anne Arundel County Public Schools in Maryland and at several dance studios in New York, Maryland and Connecticut.
-Currently, Stacey performs independently in the Harrisburg area and teaches locally.
-We are delighted to have Ms. Stacey as one of our Ballet Directors.
+We are delighted to have Ms. Stacey as our Ballet Director.

-Ms. Andrea has been dancing for over 20 years.
+Ms. Andrea has been dancing since she was five years old.
 She trained locally in the Central PA region and traveled regionally to continue her training in various locations including New York.
 She graduated from Susquehanna University.
 She has choreographed several pieces for community organizations.
-She continued her education at The Studio and has now been teaching for over five years.
+She continued her education at The Studio and has now been teaching for over ten years.
 Ms. Andrea is extremely skilled in the classroom and has developed numerous programs for our younger dancers.
 She currently serves as Assistant Director.

 Ms. Tracy comes to us with a degree in Music Education from Shenandoah University.
 She has performed and taught extensively and continues to teach piano in addition to dance.
 Ms. Tracy has an extensive background teaching children both in the studio setting as well as the public school systems and has found these experiences to be very inspiring.
 She was fortunate enough to spend almost ten years working for Walt Disney World as a member of their Entertainment department, performing in their shows and parades for six years.
 She has also worked with the Disney Educational programs.
 Tracy has a wonderful passion for the arts, particularly arts education.